toquoccuong/observatory/README.md

   run.record_settings(hidden_layers=2, learning_rate=0.01)
 ```

+## Using the metrics gathered by this tool
+All metrics and other data is recorded in ElasticSearch indices.
+Every model gets its own index `metrics-<model-name>`.
+This index has two
+types of documents:

+ - metric - A series of metric values for each experiment/run
+ - run - A series of runs that you've executed with timings, etc.

+Right now, the observatory tool doesn't contain a dashboard.
+I am planning on building one, but meanwhile I can highly recommend using
+[Kibana](https://www.elastic.co/products/kibana).
+This dashboard tool makes it really easy to visualize all the aspects
+of your model.

 ## Development
 Feel free to fork this repository and send me pull requests.
 I personally recommend using PyCharm and/or Visual Studio Code for writing code.